allenc256/teenyGPT/README.md

     to generalize
     well to arbitrary sequence lengths (e.g., inference on sequences longer than those encountered during training).
+  * `ROPE` - "Rotary Position Embedding" encoding scheme proposed in ["RoFormer: Enhanced Transformer with Rotary Position Embedding"] (https://arxiv.org/abs/2104.09864).
+Parameterless and purports to generalize well to arbitrary sequence lengths also.
   * `SINUSOIDAL` - the original positional encoding proposed in ["Attention is All You Need"](https://arxiv.org/abs/1706.03762).
-Also parameterless, but purportedly generalizes less well than ALiBi.
+Also parameterless, but purportedly generalizes less well the above.
   * `LEARNED_EMBEDDING` - learned positional encoding computed via an embedding over position indices.
 Provides better performance, but requires learning additional parameters and does not generalize.